gitouni/CalibNet_pytorch/README.md

 ```
-* KITTI Odometry has 22 sequences, split them into training, validation and testing in config.yml.
+* KITTI Odometry has 22 sequences, and you need to split them into three categories for training, validation and testing in `config.yml`.

 * `cam_id=2` represents left color image dataset and `cam_id=3` represents the right.